Introduction to Graph Database

-• Graph databases help us to efficiently traverse complex hierarchies, identify hidden connections, and uncover inter-relationships between elements.
-That’s why they are used in various applications, where things are interconnected.
+• Graph databases help us to efficiently traverse hierarchies, identify connections, and uncover relationships.
+That’s why they are used in applications where things are interconnected.

-In system design, a graph database is classified as a NoSQL database because it does not use the tabular structure of a traditional SQL database.
-Instead, it stores data in a graph-like structure.
+• In distributed systems, a graph database is a NoSQL database because it does not use the tabular structure of a traditional SQL database.

-• In recommendation engines, a graph database is useful for storing the relationships between different categories of information, such as customer interests, friends, purchase history, and preferences.
-These systems analyze user behaviour and offer personalized product recommendations.
+• Graph databases are used in recommendation engines to store relationships between different categories of information, such as customer interests, purchase history, and preferences.
+Based on this, these systems analyze user behaviour to provide personalized recommendations.

-• To maintain secure transactions, fraud detection systems analyze the connections between individuals and their purchase activities.
-For example, these systems can detect patterns of relationships, like multiple individuals linked to a single personal email address or various people sharing an IP address despite living in different locations.
+• Fraud detection systems use graph databases to analyze connections between individuals and their purchase activities to enhance transaction security.
+For example, they can detect patterns like multiple individuals linked to a single email address or various people sharing an IP address despite living in different locations.

-• Using social media, we can easily find people (nodes) and their relationships (edges).
-For example, we can find out who the "friends of friends" of a particular person are.
+• Social media platforms use graph databases to easily find people (nodes) and their relationships (edges).
+For instance, they can determine the 'friends of friends' of a particular person.

-• In life sciences, graph databases help us understand the complex relationships between genes, proteins, and diseases.
-This can lead to advancements in drug discovery and personalized medicine.
+• In life sciences, graph databases can be used to understand complex relationships between genes, proteins, and diseases, leading to advancements in drug discovery and personalized medicine.

 Graph database real life examples

 Let’s take an example of social media.
-If we use traditional relational databases, we need to create a “users” table that contains data about each user (name, email, password, etc.).
-We also need to create a “connections” table to store data about relationships between users (date they connected and type of relationship like friend, family, etc.).
+If we use relational databases, we need to create a “users” table to store data about each user (name, email, password, etc.) and a “connections” table to store data about relationships between users (date they connected and type of relationship like friend, family, etc.).

-On another side, the rigid schema of traditional relational databases can limit the flexibility and scalability of the database.
-For example, if we want to add a new type of relationship, we might need to modify the schema of the “connections” table.
+On the other hand, the rigid schema of relational databases can limit the flexibility and scalability of the database.
+For example, if we want to add a new type of relationship, we need to modify the schema of the “connections” table.
 This can be a complex and time-consuming process.
-In other words, this can make it difficult for us to adapt to changing requirements and increase latency.
+In other words, this can make it difficult to adapt to changing requirements and increase latency.

-To solve the above issues, graph databases offer a better solution.
-Graph databases provide a flexible way of storing relationships between data elements.
+To solve the above issues, we can use graph databases as a better solution.

 • Graph databases have a flexible schema, which helps us to easily add new types of relationships without modifying the schema.
 This makes it easier to adapt to changing requirements.